go-nacelle/example/README.md

 # Nacelle Example

-A small example application to showcase the basic features of the [nacelle](https://nacelle.dev) microservice framework.
+A small example application to showcase the basic features of the [nacelle](https://nacelle.dev) service framework.

 ## Overview